oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/ai-services/digital_assistant/README.md

 ## **3. Setup Network Configuration**

-For configuring and running the OneOE LZ Digital Assistant extension Network layer use the following JSON file: [digital_assistant_network.auto.tfvars.json](/workload-extensions/oci-lz-ext-ai-services/digital_assistant/digital_assistant_network.auto.tfvars.json)
+For configuring and running the One-OE LZ Digital Assistant extension Network layer use the following JSON file: [digital_assistant_network.auto.tfvars.json](/workload-extensions/oci-lz-ext-ai-services/digital_assistant/digital_assistant_network.auto.tfvars.json)

-This configuration file will require changes to the resources to reference the OCIDs of the OneOE Landing Zone.
+This configuration file will require changes to the resources to reference the OCIDs of the One-OE Landing Zone.
 Search for the values indicated below and replace with the correct OCIDs:

 | Resource                 | OCID Text to Replace             | Description                                                      |